BUPT-GAMMA/OpenHGNN/README.md

 | -------- | --------------------- | --------------------------------- | ----------- | ------------------------------------------ |
 | OpenHINE | write by our own      | Most embedding methods            | Inefficient | ---                                        |
 | OpenHGNN | heterograph           | Most graph neural network methods | Efficient   | Better Extensibility, Better Encapsulation |

+We aim to build more embedding methods(implemented in OpenHINE) in OpenHGNN.

 To avoid reinventing the wheel, we use the DGL as our backend.
 So we build the new toolkit OpenHGNN and more models will be integrated into it.
 OpenHINE will not be updated.